Emergency Fund: Definition, Importance & Tips

 The concept of an emergency fund is not new.
 During the Great Depression, families who lacked savings often fell into severe financial hardship, highlighting the importance of having a financial cushion.
 Today, emergency funds are considered a cornerstone of personal finance, emphasized by financial advisors, self-help books, and educational platforms.

-Psychological Benefits of an Emergency Fund
+Psychological Benefits of an Emergency Fund: Financial Stability

 Having an emergency fund offers more than financial security—it provides emotional and mental peace.
 Studies show that individuals with emergency savings experience lower levels of financial stress and are better equipped to make rational decisions during crises.